Hertig-family/CPPON/readme.txt

                         COString        *sPtr;	        // Used as a temporary pointer to a COString object std::string     *reply = NULL;  // The reply string /*
-                         * Start by making sure the message could be istatnitated as a COMap object and that it
+                         * Start by making sure the message could be instantiated as a COMap object and that it
                          * contains a string named "to" and equals "receiving";
                          */
                         if( CppON::isMap( &rqst ) &&